jcmalubay/CNN_RCDPC/README.md

-# CNN_RCDPC
+# CNN_RCPDI
-Capstone project that can classify rice crop diseases and pests.
+Capstone project that can identify rice crop pest and diseases.